 - Even with a short season, there are still opportunities to plant – both for the near future and next spring.

-- Spinach and kale should be planted now with some weather protection like a row cover, low tunnel, cold frames or in a greenhouse for harvesting in the upcoming months.
+- Spinach and kale should be planted now with some weather protection, like a row cover, low tunnel, cold frames, or greenhouse, for harvesting in the upcoming months.
 Weather protection will also help them go dormant and survive the winter, giving you a lovely spring harvest of nutritious freshly grown greens when your body craves them the most.
-Corn salad, lettuce, peas, collard greens, mustard greens, carrots, Pak Choi and other cabbages are examples to grow in an unheated but protected environment.
+Corn salad, lettuce, peas, collard greens, mustard greens, carrots, Pak Choi, and other cabbages are examples of growing in an unheated but protected environment.

 - Garlic should go in as soon as possible, giving it time to become established and have resources to overwinter.
 The sooner you can get it in, the hardier and stronger it will be, rewarding you with larger bulbs next spring.